 endeavour.kew.org and stories.kew.org/endeavour

 Although we sell the majority of our tickets via third parties, we do sell tickets to some smaller events via the tickets.kew.org website.
 We also use this to facilitate group bookings.
 This site is built on a third-party platform which does not comply with the WCAG 2.1 AA success criteria.
-We’ve assessed the cost of fixing these issues and believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations, particularly as the contract with our main ticketing supplier is up for renewal in 2020.
+We’ve assessed the cost of fixing these issues and believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations, particularly as we are developing a large-scale project to move our ticketing to a new platform.